-If you do want to shoot the texture flat on, which in many cases can give you a very simple and beautiful composition, you should aim for an aperture at around f/8, so that every part of the photo stays sharp.
+You should aim for an aperture at around f/8, so that every part of the photo stays sharp.

 Make sure to check the sharpness on your LCD screen afterwards.
 There is nothing worse than coming home only to discover that large areas of the texture you’ve shot have a soft focus.